 When choosing a showtime, please click one of the below links and navigate to the selected time area of the page, then click Other times: to reveal other ticket options.
 Clicking on the intended time will allow you to reserve tickets for that show time.

 |March 17 – 19 (Reptile and Amphibian Weekend)|

 |April 21 – 23 (Earth Day Celebration)|

-Recommended: ages 6 and under, accompanied by an adult
+Recommended: ages 9 and below accompanied by an adult

 Explore the evening skies above Virginia in this classic planetarium presentation.
 A staff astronomer will discuss seasonal constellations as well as any planets visible.
 Additional topics may be explored depending on celestial happenings around the time of your visit.